 ESC also became part of the rise in popularity of synchronized skating, which was formally called precision team skating.
-In 2001 Essex Skating Club founded The Synchroettes, which have been a growing and competitive force since then.
-They have been competing across the country, regionally, and nationally for the past decade.
+In 2001 Essex Skating Club founded The Synchroettes, which became a growing and competitive force.
+Representing the Essex Skating Club, they competed across the country, regionally, and nationally for the past decade.
 In 2010 the Juvenile team won gold at the U.S. Synchronized Skating Championships.
-The entire Synchroette program includes 15 teams and over 200 skaters.

 With the addition of USFSA Theater on Ice competitions, ESC founded team BRAVO! in 2007 to represent the club at exhibitions, shows, charity events and competitions.
 Essex Skating Club is the first and only club in New Jersey to have a Theater on Ice team.
 In 2011 team BRAVO! placed fourth at Nationals with their Beauty And The Beast performance.
 It was their third year at Nationals.
 Currently there are 25 members consisting of skaters of all skill levels and ages.